jsjohn1951/minishell/README.md

 13. It is required by the subject that we implement several built-ins (thank goodness it's not all of bash's builtins).

         1.  echo - with the option to enter -n as a flag.
-        2.  cd - with only absolute or relative path
+        2.  cd - with only absolute or relative path.
-        3.  pwd
+        3.  pwd - print working directory.
-        4.  export
+        4.  export - exports new environmental variables.
-        5.  unset
+        5.  unset - unsets environmental variables.
-        6.  env - without any arguments or options
+        6.  env - without any arguments or options.
-        7.  and - exit without options
+        7.  and - exit without options.

+---
+## Reflection
+	Throughout the process of developing we encountered a number of problems to overcome.
+	For example: it took me 3 weeks to create the perfect parser through trial and error, the expansions process we redesigned multiple times in order to accomodate for quotes within the expansions, and the fact that neither I nor my partner had any prior experience in multi-processing to benefit from.
+Non-the-less we persevered and became better coders for it.

+	One lesson that formed a big part of the project was knowing when you've done enough.
+The many features you add to your minishell must work flewlessly, thus the more you steer away from the minimum the project requires, the more effort you should put into testing every aspect.
+	As 42 students time is a rare and valuable commodity when you've got a blackhole threatening to swallow you.
 ---
 ## Conclusion
 	Building a shell is not an easy task, and the more features you want to implement, the longer it takes to complete.
 For any 42 student busy with this project,